bellsandwhistlesdesigns/bellsandwhistlesdesigns.github.io/README.md

 - Connecting frontend components to backend APIs

 ## Future Improvements
 - Add database games for logged in users to experience
+- Add options for Avatars within dashboard
+- Add options for users about backgrounds